 It is important to create storylines for several reasons.
 For example, they help students connect what they are learning to the real world.
 Also, they help students understand the connection between related topics.

-You will need to start with a performance expectation.
-However, this process is much more rich is you start with a bundle of standards.
-(If you aren't sure what a bundle is, you can check out this post.)
+You will need to start with at least one performance expectation.
+However, this process is much richer if you start with a bundle of standards.
+(If you aren’t sure what a bundle is, you can check out this post.)

 You also should have an idea about the phenomenon that you want to use.
 Make sure that the phenomenon is relatable to your students.
 You want them to be curious.